rahulsalvi/M202A_Project/index.md

 the table.
 For this reason, developing an in-house datalogger is a valuable use of time.
 The wireless connectivity and delay-tolerant networking scheme are novel.
-I have not seen an integrated solution for this, although I'm sure that something exists for actual car manufacturer to use.
+I have not seen an integrated solution for this, although I'm sure that something exists for actual car manufacturers to use.

 ### Strengths and Weaknesses